bokeh/bokeh/sphinx/source/docs/quickstart.rst

 Sample Data
 ===========

-We should also let you know that some of the examples included in the Bokeh source make use of sample data files that are distributed separately.
-To download this data, execute the following commands at a Bash or Windows command
+Some of the examples included in the Bokeh source make use of sample data files that are distributed separately.
+To download this data, execute the following commands at a Bash or Windows command prompt:
-prompt:

 .. code-block:: sh